sugarlabs/musicblocks/README.md

 This works on all Operating Systems with Python.

-On Windows sytems with multiple Python installations, it is recommended to use this command instead:
+On Windows systems with multiple Python installations, it is recommended to use this command instead:

 ```